mattstuddert/readme-template/README.md

   console.log('🎉')
 }
 ```

+If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more.

-**Note: Please delete this line and the content within this section and replace with your own learnings.**
+**Note: Delete this line and the content within this section and replace with your own learnings.**

 ## Author